 If you have spent your life building a business, a will can protect your legacy and the financial interests of your family.
 You may have already planned for your retirement and put in place the executive team you want to run the company after you step down.
 Your will can reflect your desire to keep the executive team you selected and mentored in place.
 At the same time, you can ensure that the financial proceeds of the company go to your family.

-You can also create a living will.
+You can also create a living will online.
 A living will enables you to set down exactly the type of care you wish to receive if you ever suffer an illness or accident that prevents you from speaking.
 The will can include the type of life-saving interventions you want.
 You can also add a Do Not Resuscitate (DNR) order if you have been diagnosed with an incurable illness.

 You may also think about creating a trust for yourself and members of your family.
 A trust is a way of managing and distributing money while keeping your tax burden low.
 As a trustor, you will provide the money.
 You will then need to appoint a trustee to oversee and manage it.
 The beneficiary of the trust is the person who receives the money.